๐Ÿ‡บ๐Ÿ‡ธHonors US History

 • Jacksonian Democracy expanded white male suffrage and attacked elite institutions, but this "democratic" expansion explicitly excluded Native Americans and African Americans

-• Bank War against the Second Bank of the United States reflected his distrust of concentrated economic power and reshaped American finance
+• Bank War against the Second Bank of the United States reflected his distrust of concentrated economic power.
+Jackson vetoed the Bank's recharter and withdrew federal deposits, destabilizing American finance and contributing to the Panic of 1837.

 James K. Polk

-• Manifest Destiny champion whose single-term presidency achieved more territorial expansion than any other, but also intensified sectional conflict over slavery's expansion
+• Manifest Destiny champion whose single-term presidency achieved more territorial expansion than any other, but also intensified sectional conflict over whether slavery would expand into new territories (see the Wilmot Proviso debate)

 Crisis and Union: The Civil War Era

 Abraham Lincoln's presidency represents the ultimate test of whether the American experiment could survive.
-His decisions about executive power during wartime—suspending habeas corpus, issuing the Emancipation Proclamation—permanently expanded presidential authority during national emergencies.
+His decisions about executive power during wartime permanently expanded presidential authority during national emergencies.

 Abraham Lincoln

-• Gettysburg Address redefined American purpose around the principle that "all men are created equal"—just 272 words that became the nation's moral touchstone
+• Gettysburg Address (1863) redefined American purpose around the principle that "all men are created equal."
+In just 272 words, Lincoln reframed the war not as a constitutional dispute but as a test of democratic self-government itself.

-• Expanded executive power through military tribunals, suspension of habeas corpus, and direct command of war strategy, setting precedents for future wartime presidents
+• Expanded executive power through military tribunals, suspension of habeas corpus, a national draft, and direct command of war strategy, setting precedents for future wartime presidents

 Progressive Reform: Expanding Federal Power